 James Arkle, from Ashington, who posted a picture of himself apparently choking a seagull has described himself as an animal lover.Read the full story ›

 An internet troll who posted threats to kill 200 American schoolchildren on Facebook has been jailed.Read the full story ›

 A South Shields man who posted threats to massacre 200 American students on Facebook, sparking a huge US security scare, has been sentenced to for two years and 4 months.

-Father-of-one Reece Elliott, 24, of Fossway, South Shields, South Tyneside, went on a tribute site for a 17-year-old Tennessee girl who was killed in a car accident and left a series of messages under an assumed name.
+Reece Elliott, 24, of Fossway, left messages on a tribute site for a 17-year-old Tennessee girl who was killed in a car accident.

 A man from South Shields who admitted using Facebook to threaten to gun down 200 American school children is expected to be sentenced today.Read the full story ›